DerekPascarella/Capcomvs.SNK2-EnglishPatchDreamcast/README.md

 <br><br>
 For details on how to apply an individual patch, see the <a href="#patching-instructions">Patching Instructions</a> section.
 <br><br>
-Both GDI options produce the same patched disc image, however one requires <a href="https://github.com/DerekPascarella/UniversalDreamcastPatcher">Universal Dreamcast Patcher</a> v1.3 or newer, whereas the other allows the use of common patch utilities that support XDelta format (like <a href="https://www.romhacking.net/utilities/704/">Delta Patcher</a>).
+For ODE users (e.g., GDEMU, MODE, USB-GDROM), both GDI options produce the same patched disc image, however one requires <a href="https://github.com/DerekPascarella/UniversalDreamcastPatcher">Universal Dreamcast Patcher</a> v1.3 or newer to perform patching, whereas the other allows the use of common patch utilities that support XDelta format (like <a href="https://www.romhacking.net/utilities/704/">Delta Patcher</a>).
 <br><br>
 In the majority of cases, those burning to CD-R can use either of the CDI patches.
 However, many NTSC-J VA0 Dreamcast consoles suffer from incompatibility with Data/Data mode discs.
 Conversely, there are later model VA2 Dreamcast consoles that don't support Audio/Data mode discs, making Data/Data mode ideal.
 Unless a player is using an NTSC-J VA0 console, it's advised they start with the Data/Data mode patch.
 Should issues arise when attempting to boot the disc, they should move on to the Audio/Data mode version.
 <br><br>